JoshDavid/EasyGUI/README.md

 - R is the result of the function.
 R is the full path of the file.
 - Desc is a description or instructions for the user.
 This message will be associated with the file input button

-∇ DisplaySVG ∇
+∇ MakeForm ∇

-{p} DisplaySVG svg
+R← {p} FindFile ((InputType)(Labels))...((InputType)(Labels))

 - P is the namespace result of the ‘specifyParams’ function.
 P is optional.
-- svg is the actual svg of the image.
-This can be easily be obtained from a sharpplot image by the RenderSvg method.
+- R is the result of the function.
+R is the same length as the amount of elements in the right argument.
+- The right argument consists of a vector where each item in the vector is a 2 element vector of the InputType followed by the Labels for that InputType.

 ∇ PickDate ∇